 At Haute Caviar Company, Osetra has earned its own category.
-It’s the caviar chefs reach for when they want refinement without ornamentation—elegance without heaviness.
+It's the caviar chefs reach for when they want refinement without ornamentation — elegance without heaviness.
 And the best part?
-You don’t need a Michelin reservation to have it.
-So let's get into exactly what makes Osetra caviar so sought after and how you can eat it at home, with confidence and deliciousness.
+You don't need a Michelin reservation to have it.

 What Is Osetra Caviar, and Where Does It Come From?